 Most people think of the agricultural business as those who work on the farm.
 However, it includes some work in the subtropical and tropical zone, such as fishermen, agricultural engineers, etc. Each has its risks and challenges that need to be considered when working with new and unknown problems.
-Following are common problems faced by the agricultural business.
+The following are common problems faced by the agricultural business.

 1. Poor Infrastructural Facilities